ktorio/ktor-documentation/topics/authentication.md

 > }

-### Step 4: Authenticate routes {id="authenticate-route"}
+### Step 4: Protect specific routes {id="authenticate-route"}

-After defining and configuring an authentication provider, you can authenticate specific [routes](Routing_in_Ktor.md) using the
+After defining and configuring an authentication provider, you can protect specific [routes](Routing_in_Ktor.md) using the [authenticate](https://api.ktor.io/%ktor_version%/io.ktor.auth/authenticate.html) function.
-[authenticate](https://api.ktor.io/%ktor_version%/io.ktor.auth/authenticate.html) function.
 This function can accept [a name of a provider](#provider-name) used to authenticate nested routes.
-The code snippet below uses a provider with the _auth-basic_ name to authenticate the `/login` and `/orders` routes:
+The code snippet below uses a provider with the _auth-basic_ name to protect the `/login` and `/orders` routes:

 ```kotlin
 routing {